PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

 Finally, spend some time getting to know git better.
 Do not follow the instructions below blindly.
 Specifically, make sure you know how [references](http://git-scm.com/book/en/Git-Internals-Git-References) and [refspecs](http://git-scm.com/book/en/Git-Internals-The-Refspec) work.

-## Branch names in blink-crosswalk and chromium-crosswalk
+## Branch names in blink-crosswalk, chromium-crosswalk and v8-crosswalk
 When creating new branches or updating existing ones, it is important to pay attention to Crosswalk's branch naming conventions for the forks.
-They apply to both blink-crosswalk and chromium-crosswalk.
+They apply to all our forks (blink-crosswalk, chromium-crosswalk and v8-crosswalk).

-The most basic distinction is between the `master_*` branches:
+The most basic distinction is between the `master` and the `crosswalk-*` branches:
 * `master`, as usual in a git-based workflow, is the current development branch and the one everyone works on at the moment.
+It corresponds to the fork versions Crosswalk's `master` branch is using.
 * When rebasing to track a different release, the previous branch should be backed up and preserved as `crosswalk-<version>/<release_number>`.
 For example, `crosswalk-1/28.0.1500.36` corresponds to all the commits we made to chromium-crosswalk (or blink-crosswalk) while we were tracking Chromium's 28.0.1500.36 release.

 In other words, `crosswalk-<version>/<release_number>` simply contains a certain number of commits made by Crosswalk contributors on top of an upstream branch.